 In this case of import over-invoicing, the Indian importer illegally moves $500,000 out of India.
 Although he is only buying $1 million worth of used cars from the U.S. exporter, he uses a Mauritius intermediary to re-invoice the amount up to $1,500,000.
 The U.S. exporter gets paid $1 million.
 The $500,000 that is left over is then diverted to an offshore bank account owned by the Indian importer.

 GFI’s methodology would pick up this transaction as an illicit outflow of $500,000.

 Because they often both involve mispricing, many aggressive tax avoidance schemes by multinational corporations can easily be confused with trade misinvoicing.
 However, they should be regarded as separate policy problems with separate solutions.

 That said, multinational corporations can and do engage in trade misinvoicing.
-This activity, however, involves the deliberate misreporting of the value of a customs transactions, and is thus illegal tax evasion, not legal tax avoidance.
+This activity, however, involves the deliberate misreporting of the value, volume, or type of commodity in a customs transactions, and is thus illegal tax evasion, not legal tax avoidance.